DETROIT -- In the end, Red Sox manager John Farrell said, his decision to start Xander Bogaerts at third base came down to this:

 "Just becoming a little susceptible to off-speed, changeups and breaking balls," Farrell said.

-Could Bogaerts' insertion into the lineup continue beyond Game 5?
+Could Bogaerts' insertion in the lineup continue beyond Game 5?

 "We'll see how we go," Farrell said.
 "To me, it's going to take everybody on our team to advance.
 That doesn't mean Will will not appear somewhere else in these final three games.
 Like I said, it's going to take contributions from everybody on this team."

-Shortstop Stephen Drew, meanwhile, is batting just .107 (3-for-28) with one walk in the postseason, and 1-for-13 (.077) with a walk in the ALCS.
+Shortstop Stephen Drew, meanwhile, is batting just .059 (3-for-31) with one walk in the postseason.
 Why did Farrell choose Middlebrooks to sit instead of Drew?

 "Because of the right-hander on the mound [Anibal Sanchez], still want another left-handed bat," Farrell said.
 "Given the makeup of the other positions that we've got, didn't want to go exclusively right-handed.

-Bogaerts, who began the season ranked No. 8 by Baseball America on its top prospects list at the start of the season, is only one season removed from Class A ball, having begun the 2012 season with Salem in the Carolina League.
-He split this season between Double-A Portland and Triple-A Pawtucket, before being promoted to the Sox on Aug.
+Bogaerts, who began the season ranked No. 8 by Baseball America on its top prospects list, is only one season removed from Class A ball, having begun the 2012 season with Salem in the Carolina League.
+He split this season between Double-A Portland and Triple-A Pawtucket before being promoted to the Red Sox on Aug.
 19 and making his big league debut the next day, going 0-for-3 while starting at shortstop in San Francisco.

 "I think the overriding thing is the approach that we see," Farrell said of turning to Bogaerts.
 "He seemingly doesn't pull off of pitches; if a pitcher looks to attack him away, he doesn't expand the zone, and even in that first at-bat against Benoit, I thought the most impressive 'take' was the split he took with two strikes and didn't offer at it.